1

 2

 Marvel at one of the world's biggest indoor dioramas, complete with European-style town squares, outdoor restaurants, and mountain resorts connected by cable cars.
-A live MC announces the day's schedule of individual model train runs.

 2